Pearson ActiveLearn Secondary to ActiveHub: Teacher Guide

 Student Engagement Strategies with ActiveLearn

-Keep challenge balanced with support to motivate learners, as Vygotsky (date not provided) suggested.
+Keep challenge balanced with support to motivate learners, as Vygotsky (1978) suggested.
 When tasks stretch abilities without overwhelming, engagement grows.
 Teachers, watch learner work and help early if participation reduces.
 Use data to spot learners needing support or different methods.

 Allocate time for learners to use interactive features.
 Recognise digital achievements in class, as per research (Wiggins, 1998).
 Let learners show understanding using multimedia formats.
 Regularly check in about digital learning, as suggested by Dweck (2006).
 This helps you adapt and improves learner experience (Hattie, 2008).